-As a small business owner, you might not relate to these high-profile breaches.
+As a small business owner, you might not think about cyberattacks on a regular basis.
 However, they’re more relatable than you think.
 In fact, cyberattacks on small businesses are continuously rising.
 According to Symantec, 54% of cyberattacks targeted small businesses in 2016, compared to 18% of attacks in 2011.

 Not all cyberattacks are incredibly sophisticated either.
-The cyber breaches in South Korea, for example, involved a standard email and a Word Document.
+According to Wired, cyber breaches that occurred in South Korea during the 2018 Winter Olympics involved a standard email and a Word Document.
 What ever happened to the good ol’ days of “You’ve Got Mail” and Clippy, the Office Assistant?
+Here’s a description of what happened:

 The hackers attached a Word document to an email, crafted to run a malicious script on the target machine.
 If the victim clicked “enable content” after opening that tainted attachment, the attacker would gain remote access to the computer.